humio/humio-helm-charts/README.md

 # Humio Helm Charts

 This repo contains the Helm charts for running Humio on Kubernetes.
-Currently the Humio Core installation is supported, which includes the [Confluent Helm Chart](https://github.com/confluentinc/cp-helm-charts) as a dependency for running Kafka and Zookeeper.

-The Humio collector Helm chart will be added soon.

 ## Installing